chilampoon/ROML/README.md

+TO DO (sep 2019):

+Modify all CV and multi-class model 3 functions to parallel computing way

+---
-# rfTSP multiclass prediction of cancer outcomes
+# rfTSP cancer outcome prediction

 There are two main parts of it:

-1. Simulation - using data with underlying truth to prove our hypotheses
+~~1.
+Simulation - using data with underlying truth to prove our hypotheses~~
 2. Real data application - implying our proposed models on TCGA BRCA and MetaBric datasets

 ---